astral-sh/ruff/docs/linter.md

 """  # noqa: E501
 ```

-To ignore all violations across an entire file, add `# ruff: noqa` to any line in the file, like so:
+To ignore all violations across an entire file, add the line `# ruff: noqa` anywhere in the file,
+preferably towards the top, like so:

 ```python
 # ruff: noqa
 ```

-To ignore a specific rule across an entire file, add `# ruff: noqa: {code}` to any line in the file,
+To ignore a specific rule across an entire file, add the line `# ruff: noqa: {code}` anywhere in the
-like so:
+file, preferably towards the top, like so:

 ```python
 # ruff: noqa: F841